Async Components

 }

-async function *RandomDogLoader({throttle}) {
+async function *RandomDogLoader({throttle}, ctx) {

-for await ({throttle} of this) {
+for await ({throttle} of ctx) {

 yield <LoadingIndicator />;